kchalasa/DataCleansingandAnalysis/CodeBook.md

 # CODEBOOK - "Getting and Cleaning Data - Course Project"

 ## Data
-This data is a subset of the "Human Activity Recognition Using Smartphones Dataset Version 1.0".The original data and the experiment are available at the [UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+This data is a subset of the "Human Activity Recognition Using Smartphones Dataset Version 1.0".
+The original data and the experiment are available at the [UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 This data cannot be used for commercial purposes.

-An experiment was carried out on 30 volunteers and six activities(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) they performed while wearing a smartphone (Samsung Galaxy S II) on their waist.
-Using the sensors embedded in this phone, a lot of data were gathered, and several data elements were derived from these data.
+An experiment was carried out on 30 volunteers and six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) they performed while wearing a smartphone (Samsung Galaxy S II) on their waist.
+Using the sensors embedded in this phone, a lot of data were gathered, and several additional data elements were derived from these data.

-A set of transformations were applied on the original data set to arrive at the "tidydata" set for this project.
+A set of transformations were applied on the original data set to arrive at the "tidydata" data set for this project.
 These transformations are described in this document.

 Final "course project" data set includes- selected quantitative features (66) and two qualitative features.
 In other words the data set has 66 numeric measures for each of the 30 volunteers and six of their activities.
-So in this dataset there are only 180 aggregated records, one record per each activity for each person.
+Dataset contains 180 aggregated records, one activity for each of the 30 volunteers.

 ## Variables

 Listed below are the qualitative and quantitative variables included in the "tidydata.txt" data set for this course project.

 #####Qualitative Variables:
-* person : A unique label id assigned to each of the volunteer in this experiment.
+* person: A unique label id assigned to each of the volunteer in this experiment.
 		```
 		1 through 30
 		```